Abul A'la Maududi

-He was the second person in history whose absentee funeral was observed in the Kaaba, after King Ashama ibn-Abjar.
-Maududi is acclaimed by the Jamaat-e-Islami, Muslim Brotherhood, Islamic Circle of North America, Hamas and other organizations.
+Maududi is acclaimed by the Jamaat-e-Islami, Muslim Brotherhood, Islamic Circle of North America, Hamas and other organisations.

 Early life

 Background

 Maududi was born in the city of Aurangabad in colonial India, then part of the princely state enclave of Hyderabad.
 He was the youngest of three sons of Ahmad Hasan, a lawyer by profession.
-His elder brother, Sayyid Abu’l Khayr Maududi (1899–1979), would later become an editor and journalist.
+His elder brother, Sayyid Abu'l Khayr Maududi (1899–1979), would later become an editor and journalist.

-Although his father was only middle-class, he was the descendant of the Chishti; in fact his last name was derived from the first member of the Chishti Silsilah, i.e. Khawajah Syed Qutb ul-Din Maudood Chishti (d.
+Although his father was only middle-class, he was the descendant of the Chishti.
+His last name was derived from the first member of the Chishti Silsilah, i.e., Khawajah Syed Qutb ul-Din Maudood Chishti (d.
 527 AH).
-He stated that his paternal family originally moved from Chicht, in modern-day Afghanistan, during the days of Sikandar Lodi (d.
-1517), initially settling in the state of Haryana before moving to Delhi later on, and on his mother's side, his ancestor Mirza Tulak, a soldier of Turkic origin, moved into India from Transoxiana around the times of emperor Aurangzeb (d.
+He stated that his paternal family originally moved from Chisht, in modern-day Afghanistan, during the days of Sikandar Lodi (d.
+1517), initially settling in the state of Haryana before moving to Delhi later on, and on his mother's side, his ancestor Mirza Tulak, a soldier of Turkic origin, moved into India from Transoxiana around the times of Emperor Aurangzeb (d.
 1707), while his maternal grandfather, Mirza Qurban Ali Baig Khan Salik (1816–1881), was a writer and poet in Delhi, a friend of the Urdu poet Ghalib.

 Childhood

 Until he was nine, Maududi "received religious nurture at the hands of his father and from a variety of teachers employed by him."
-As his father wanted him to become a maulvi, this education consisted of learning Arabic, Persian, Islamic law and hadith.
+As his father wanted him to become a maulvi, this education consisted of learning Arabic, Persian, Islamic law and Hadith.
 He also studied books of mantiq (logic).
-A precocious child, he translated Qasim Amin's al-Marah al-jadidah ("The New Woman"), a modernist and feminist work, from Arabic into Urdu at the age of 11.
+A precocious child, he translated Qasim Amin's al-Marah al-Jadidah ("The New Woman"), a modernist and feminist work, from Arabic into Urdu at the age of 11.
 In the field of translation, years later, he also worked on some 3,500 pages from Asfar, the major work of the 17th century Persian-Shi'a mystical thinker Mulla Sadra.
-His thought would influence Mawdudi, as "Sadra's notions of rejuvenation of the temporal order, and the necessity of the reign of Islamic law (the shari'ah) for the spiritual ascension of man, found an echo in Mawdudi's works."
+His thought would influence Maududi, as "Sadra's notions of rejuvenation of the temporal order, and the necessity of the reign of Islamic law (Shari'ah) for the spiritual ascension of man, found an echo in Maududi's works."